Welcoming and Affirming Environment

 Growing

-We have some opportunities to build relationships with our classmates during the school day.
+We have some opportunities to build relationships with our classmates during the school day, but our opportunities are mostly limited to free time (e.g., break, lunch, transition, free periods, etc.).

 Utilizing

-We have many opportunities to build relationships with our classmates during the school day.
+We have many opportunities to build relationships with our classmates during the school day, both in class and during free time.

 Transforming

-We have many opportunities to build relationships with our classmates during the school day and the adults make efforts to give us a chance to get to know all our classmates.
+We have many opportunities to build relationships with our classmates during the school day, both in class and during free time, and the adults make efforts to give us a chance to get to know all our classmates.

 Selected Rating: None